Candidates

 Data tokenization is widely applied across various industries.
 In payment processing, it helps companies avoid storing sensitive credit card data.
 By substituting cardholder information with tokens, tokenization significantly reduces the risk of fraud and ensures secure transactions in the payment card industry.
 Similarly, in financial services, tokenization protects bank account numbers and other sensitive financial details from unauthorized access.

-In the healthcare sector, tokenization secures patient records and ensures compliance with regulations such as HIPAA.
+In the healthcare sector, tokenization secures patient records and provides compliance with regulations such as HIPAA.
 Tokenizing medical records and other protected health information enhances security and maintains patient confidentiality.

 IoT device manufacturers also use tokenization to protect sensitive data both in transit and at rest on devices, reducing exposure to cyber threats.
 Additionally, tokenization supports third-party risk management by enabling secure data analysis without revealing sensitive information.